epryor1/epryor1/README.md

 ### Current Projects

 ✨ A personal library catalog app in Swift [https://github.com/epryor1/ex-libris] <br/>
-⭐️ A tappy game app in Swift <br/>

 ✨ I am learning cybersecurity on the job and on the side as well, through various projects,
       as I'm highly interested in securing systems and protecting sensitive information and data.<br/>

-   a few of my favorite things: coffee, books, taylor swift,
-     and constantly learning new things!